-Library services designed for undergraduates may also serve the instruction and information needs of university staff and faculty, as well as members of the civic community.
+Library services designed for undergraduates may also serve the instruction and information needs of graduate students, teaching assistants, university staff and faculty, as well as members of the civic community.
 As such, they are a gateway to the university libraries for the entire community.